aherrero/aherrero.github.io/_posts/2018-10-17-ArduinoToBreadboard-v2.markdown

 ## Possible problems
 - I am using a Linux PC (Ubuntu 16.04) for connecting the Arduino and programming.
 I've read on Windows the Arduino may have another behavior.
-- If you have the following problem when programming, be sure you have the 10 uF capacitor between reset and ground **on the programmer** (See this [arduino forum question](https://forum.arduino.cc/index.php?topic=342977.0) for more information)
+- If you have the following problem when programming, be sure you have the 10 uF capacitor between reset and ground **on the programmer**.
+If it is a electrolytic capacitor, make sure the positive is on the reset pin (See this [arduino forum question](https://forum.arduino.cc/index.php?topic=342977.0) for more information)

     avrdude: stk500_getparm(): (a) protocol error, expect=0x14, resp=0x14